 - diphtheria, tetanus, and acellular pertussis booster (Tdap)

 Doctors recommend a Tdap booster at 11–12 years of age, with a tetanus and diphtheria booster (Td) every 10 years after that.
 The Tdap vaccine is also recommended for all pregnant women during the second half of each pregnancy, regardless of whether or not they had it before, or when it was last given.
-The flu vaccine, given before flu season each year, also is recommended.
+Pregnant women also should also get the RSV vaccine in their third trimester.

 As teens go through puberty, issues of sexual health will be addressed.
 Young women may be referred to a gynecologist for a first visit.
 Young men will be checked for hernias and testicular cancer and taught how to do a testicular self-exam.

 Teens should be asked about behaviors or emotional problems that may indicate depression or the risk of suicide.
 The doctor also should provide counseling about risky behaviors and other issues, including:

 - sexual activities that may result in unintended pregnancy and STDs